Q. Who is eligible to apply?

 Q. Are non-profits able to apply for this grant?

-A. Yes, if they meet the program criteria of marketing small businesses during the September 2022 to May 2023.
+A. Yes, if they meet the program criteria of for eligibility and engage in marketing tourism-oriented small businesses during the September 2024 to May 2025 off-season visitation period.

 Q. When will the applications be reviewed/scored?

-A. We will not start reviewing any applications until September 21st.
-Awards will be announced at the end of October.
+A. We will not start reviewing any applications until September 2nd.
+Awards will be announced in October.

 Q. What does promotion of the tourism shoulder season mean?